25prabhu10/notes/docs/Languages/JavaScript/JavaScript.md

 };
 ```

-- _Name_ (Key) must be a unique name that looks like a string.
+- _Name_ (Key) must be a unique name that looks like a string
-- _Value_ can be anything, a primitive, another object or function.
+- _Value_ can be anything, a primitive, another object or function

 Everything is an object in JavaScript (well, almost everything), including:

 - Arrays, functions, objects, dates, wrappers for numbers, strings, or boolean

-- If a value is not a Primitive then it is an Object.
+- If a value is not a Primitive then it is an Object

 #### Object Creation